Scattering parameters: Measurement of S-parameters

-Graphical (Smith chart)
+Once determined, the S-parameters of a device may be saved in several different formats.
+Often they are simply tabulated against frequency in a Touchstone file, also known as an SnP file, where n is the number of ports.
+These are specifically formatted text files with the filename extension '.s1p', '.s2p' etc. This format is standardised by the IBIS Open Forum and was updated in January 2024.

 Any 2-port S-parameter may be displayed on a Smith chart using polar co-ordinates, but the most meaningful would be $S_{11}$ and $S_{22}$ since either of these may be converted directly into an equivalent normalized impedance (or admittance) using the characteristic Smith Chart impedance (or admittance) scaling appropriate to the system impedance.

-Graphical (polar diagram)

-Any 2-port S-parameter may be displayed on a polar diagram using polar co-ordinates.
+Any 2-port S-parameter may also be displayed on a polar diagram using polar co-ordinates.

-In either graphical format each S-parameter at a particular test frequency is displayed as a dot.
-If the measurement is a sweep across several frequencies a dot will appear for each.